ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

     FS1:>
 </pre>

- - #### G. Test an firmware update using the CapsuleApp with the vendor provided capsule: `CapsuleApp  [capsule-image]`
+ - #### G. Test an firmware update using the CapsuleApp with the vendor provided capsule

-     - Expected Result: The firmware update is processed successfully.
-     - See example below:
+     - To perform this test follow the vendor provided procedure to perform the update using the valid vendor provided update capsule.
+The expected result is that the capsule is processed successfully and the firmware is updated.

+     - Reset the system

+     - Repeat the test step to [dump the FMP](#dumpfmp) to verify that the FMP advertises the new firmware version.

+     - Below is an example of performing an update using the CapsuleApp:

 <pre>
     FS1:> FS0:\EFI\BOOT\app\CapsuleApp.efi FS2:\DeveloperBox.cap
     CapsuleApp: creating capsule descriptors at 0xFF7BC018